Submitting development applications

 - land surveyor

 While using professional advice is an additional cost, the resulting application is typically of a higher standard and generally assists with the assessment process.
 Professional advice can also help to shorten decision time-frames.

-The following links provide information on the fee charges as at 4 October 2012:
+The following links provide information on the fees and charges:

 - Development application fees -